davidbmaier/totd-bot/README.md

   - How many TOTDs did the author have before?
   - Current WR (but I guess that's not very useful when it gets TOTD)
   - Summary of the last TOTD with top 5 (incl. player links to tm.io and maybe some aggregate data like player numbers)
+- Some general restructuring of the code and some more documentation of the existing functionality.

 ## Special Thanks ❤️